mhewedy/spring-data-jpa-mongodb-expressions/README.md

 Parses (a subset of) MongoDB expressions and convert them to Specifications to be used to Spring-data-jpa project.

+## Usage:

-This library provides an `ExpressionsRepository` to be extended by your application repositories, and it looks like:
+The usage of the library is simple.
+This library provides an single interface `ExpressionsRepository` to be extended by your application repositories, and it looks like:

 ```java
 public interface ExpressionsRepository<T, ID> extends JpaRepository<T, ID> {